Little change over last 5 years

 Greater prosperity & lower crime rates

 According to Official Placer Elections data, Republican voter registration over the last two decades years has plummeted (data chart below).
-However, Republicans still retain a sizable advantage in Placer County.
+However, Republicans still retain a notable advantage in Placer County.
 For example, in both 2020 and 2024, Donald Trump outperformed in Placer County.

 Dissatisfaction with both major parties